MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Get another friend to proof read your finalized resume and cover letter.
 * Create a [text-only][text-only] version of your finished resume.
 * Apply to 5 companies to get started (begin with the 3's).
 You'll apply to more next week.
+* Also [apply to the big tech companies.][fortune500]
+Big companies typically take longer to review applicants.

 [text-only]: https://github.com/appacademy/job-search-curriculum/blob/master/self-presentation/text-resume.md
 [hackreactor-article]: http://venturebeat.com/2013/08/28/the-developers-guide-to-interviewing/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+Venturebeat+(VentureBeat)